ericpriceco/ericpriceco.github.io/_drafts/2014-05-15-sass-basics.md

 Using SASS allows you to apply the [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) (Dont Repeat Yourself) principle to your website development with variables and mixins.
 For example, you can assign a color code to a variable and call that variable anywhere in your stylesheet.
 The plus side to doing this, is you only have to modify that one variable to apply that change everywhere it was called.

 I'm going to use the Foundation framework in this article; however, you can use SASS with anything with a little know how.
 Using SASS with Foundation is practically a neccisity to take advantage of their built-in SASS variables.
-When starting a Foundation project, the first thing to do before making your changes is to create a partial file.
+When starting a Foundation project, the first thing to do is create a partial file to hold your custom settings.
+There are two reasons to create your own settings file: you can't break the framework and you avoid any future issues upgrading Foundation for that project.

 #### Partials

 Partials allow you to split up your CSS code into logical separate files, which will then be compiled into a single stylesheet with the @import option.
 Partial files start with an underscore to tell SASS what they are.
-It's a good idea not to touch the stylesheets that come with Foundation for two reasons: you can't break it and you avoid any future issues upgrading Foundation for that project.

 When you install the SASS version of Foundation (see my post), you will find a folder called "scss".
 This is where your